 How to Identify a Manufacturer Coupon

-Not every coupon is a manufacturer coupon, and mixing them up at the register gets awkward.
+Not every coupon is a manufacturer coupon, and mixing them up at the register is a headache.
 Three things to check:

 The barcode prefix.
 Look at the first digit.
 A barcode starting with 5 is a manufacturer coupon.
-Starting with 4 means it’s a store coupon.
-Quick, reliable, works on every coupon.
+A 4 means it’s a store coupon.

 The label text.
-Manufacturer coupons typically say “Manufacturer Coupon” or “Manufacturer’s Coupon” near the expiration date.
+Manufacturer coupons typically say “Manufacturer Coupon” or “Manufacturer’s Coupon” somewhere near the expiration date.

 Manufacturer Coupon vs. Store Coupon: The Key Difference

-Both types save you money, but they work differently, and understanding the difference is what unlocks the in-store coupon stacking trick most casual shoppers miss.
+Both types save you money, but they work differently.
+Knowing the difference is how you unlock stacking – the strategy most casual shoppers overlook.

 Manufacturer CouponStore Coupon